 Distance: 195 miles from South Rim

 Cedar Breaks National Monument, Utah

 The bold striations within the Cedar Breaks amphitheater could easily be confused with Bryce Canyon—they're part of the same geological formation.
 More than 10,000 feet above sea level, the park has several heart-pumping hiking trails, including walks along the canyon rim and by a spring-fed alpine pond.

-Though the road to the Cedar Breaks National Monument visitor's center, Utah Highway 148, is closed due to snow until late May or early June, it remains open for visitors on skis, snowshoes, or snowmobiles.
-In the summer, the Cedar Breaks National Monument celebrates its variety of vibrant wildflowers and unaltered night skies with star parties hosted by volunteer astronomers.
+Though the road to the Cedar Breaks National Monument visitor's center, Utah Highway 148, shutters to cars for the winter, it remains open for visitors on skis, snowshoes, or snowmobiles.
+In the summer, the Cedar Breaks National Monument celebrates its variety of vibrant wildflowers and unaltered night skies with star parties hosted by park rangers.